-Next, rather than setting up the next node similarly and then connecting it manually, you can drag a connection into empty space and use the quick create menu.
-You can click on a particular node name from the quick create menu, or you can type in a node name which will show the list of matching nodes.
-Selecting a node from this list connects to it.
+Next, rather than setting up the next node in a similar manner and then connecting it manually, you can drag a connection into empty space and use the Quick Create menu.
+You can click on a particular node name from the Quick Create menu, or you can type in a node name which will show the list of matching nodes.
+Selecting a node from this list connects to your previous node.

 The Quick Create menu can also show suggestions based on your previous patterns.